awproksel/leadership-readme/readme.md

 #### Culture

-Everyone company has one, even if it isn't codified, but a codifed one is almost always better.
+Every company has one, even if it isn't codified, but a codifed one is almost always better.

 A few places I've worked have well documented cultural pillars; like Rocket Mortgage's [ISMs](https://www.myrocketcareer.com/About-Us/Our-Philosophies).